-“Great idea and I have some wine.”
-He took the bottle of Merlot out of the wine bag.
+He took the bottle of Merlot from my wine bag.

-The empty wine bottle sat on the coffee table in front of us, the take-away boxes smelt bad, a silence hung in the air, the TV was off.
-We were at either end of the sofa, I couldn’t see any sign of him moving nearer me.
+The empty wine bottle sat on the coffee table in front of us.
+The takeaway boxes smelled.
+The TV was off, silence hung.
+We were at opposite ends of the sofa.
+I saw no sign of him moving nearer me.

-Slowly my door opened.
-I could make out his shadow.
+Slowly, my door opened.
+I could see his shadow.

-Ian sat on the bed a little distance from me, the hall light lit up the contours of his face.
+Ian sat a little distance from me, the hall light picking out the contours of his face.

 That was the start of things.

-The next day he called to see if I’d got home OK.
+The next day he called to see if I’d got home safely.